colts70/The-Sematic-Stack/README.md

 Good for: most people, simplest setup

 A **topic** in HESS is a **semantic surface bound to a main website domain of the same topic you already control**.
-A topic in HESS is a semantic surface bound to a main website domain that already represents that same topic.
+A topic in HESS is a semantic surface linked to a main website domain that already represents that same topic.

 The topic and the domain MUST match.